devleague/final-project-guidelines/README.md

 ## Suggestions
 The following are not rules, but suggestions based on previous successful final projects:
-* The project should be sufficently challenging and introduce new topics to the students.
+* The project should be sufficiently challenging and introduce new topics to the students.
     * Emphasizing and demonstrating ability to learn new skills
 * Projects with a focus on data visualization utilizing D3.js.
-* Projects wiht a focus on helping contribute to Hawaii or local government.
+* Projects with a focus on helping contribute to Hawaii or local government.
 * The project should be about something all groups
 * Avoid 'Hackathon' type projects.
 Must have depth, and must keep everyone in the group busy developing.